Graduation Frequently Asked Questions

 - Can I order another copy of my diploma?

-- To request an additional copy of your diploma, complete a Reissued Diploma Order Form and submit it to the Cashier's Office.
+- To request an additional copy of your diploma, complete a Reissued Diploma Order Form and submit it to Student Account Services.
 The cost for a reissued diploma is $12.

 - Can I complete a second undergraduate major after I have graduated?